Philadelphia Writing Project

 professional development resources to support shifts in the teaching of argument writing.

-Our PhilWP team has organized the curriculum collections on this website by topic or issue (e.g., "Road Rules," "Space Junk").
+In somewhat of a contrast, our PhilWP team has organized the curriculum collections on our website by topic or issue (e.g., "Road Rules," "Space Junk").
 As we created our resources, we found that organizing them by topic—rather than by skill as is done with C3WP resources—helped us demonstrate how historical primary sources can support civic argument writing.
 We hope teachers will recognize that our curriculum collection topics can and should be paired with specific argument writing skills that teachers have identified through ongoing formative assessment practices.

 Teachers may use text sets for a variety of purposes to support civic argument writing: